LIVE: ISO Week 2021

 results of Council and Officers voting announced

-The General Assembly gives ISO members the power to determine the future of the Organization through voting representatives to the ISO Council, as well as the election of ISO Officers who perform roles of the highest strategic importance.
+The General Assembly gives ISO members the power to determine the future of the Organization through voting representatives to the ISO Council.
+Congratulations to the newly elected Council members and appointed Principal Officers.

 Announced today at the General Assembly, the following five members were elected to sit on the ISO Council from the start of 2022 until the end of 2024.